-69 In our 2015 MIA, where we first applied the price offsets (of a third, a half and two-thirds), we referenced various elasticity studies which informed our approach but noted that that there were limitations with applying these studies and they were not entirely consistent with each other.
+&lt;sup>70 In our 2015 MIA, where we first applied the price offsets (of a third, a half and two-thirds), we referenced various elasticity studies which informed our approach but noted that that there were limitations with applying these studies and they were not entirely consistent with each other.
 However, we noted that the range of price offsets that we used did broadly encompass the range of estimates of the price elasticity of demand.
-The price offset range applied suggests that a fall in commercial impacts will result in an increase in price that partially (but not fully) offsets the fall in impacts.
+The price offset range applied suggests that demand is elastic.
+In other words, a fall in commercial impacts will result in an increase in price that partially (but not fully) offsets the fall in impacts.

-70 Note however that this is not necessarily the best-case scenario as this does not reflect the possibility that a fall in commercial impacts could theoretically lead to an increase in revenues (where the increase in price more than offsets the fall in impacts).

-71 The scenario where revenue falls by one-third corresponds to the price offset scenario of 67%, while the scenario where revenue falls by two-thirds corresponds to the price offset of 33%.
+&lt;sup>71 Note however, that this is not necessarily the best-case scenario as this does not reflect the possibility that demand could be inelastic.
+If demand were inelastic, a fall in commercial impacts would actually lead to an increase in revenues.
+The scenario where revenue falls by one-third corresponds to the price offset scenario of 67%, while the scenario where revenue falls by two-thirds corresponds to the price offset of 33%.

-72 See Thinkbox (2019), Targeting Explained [accessed 16 November 2021]
+&lt;sup>73 See Thinkbox (2019), Targeting Explained [Website accessed 7 September 2021]